-There is an education entry requirement to our programmes.
+There is an education entry requirement to this programme.
 If you do not have the required qualifications, please do apply and we will guide you with the next steps in becoming a police constable.
 There is support and options available to you in getting the qualifications that you need.

 Individuals who do not have the required level 2 qualifications in English and Maths (GCSE A to C/ level 4 to 9 or equivalent), or do not have the level 3 qualifications of 64+ UCAS points, will have their information passed by Kent Police to Anglia Ruskin University, who will then offer a Study Skills Assessment to further assess your suitability to join us.